Does this test have other names?

 liver ducts or gallbladder.
 It can also help tell the difference between liver and

-bone disease if your results from a different blood test called alkaline phosphatase
+bone disease if your results from a blood test called alkaline phosphatase are abnormal.

 Why do I need this test?